-Once you use the right technique, the type of yarn you choose is a matter of personal preference.
+Once you use the right technique, the type of yarn you choose is a matter of personal dental care preference.
 The options you have at your disposal are too many to meet both your own needs and those of the rest of your family.
 In any case, using the right technique will help you remove food debris and plaque that builds up between your teeth, improving your oral hygiene.

-The basic elements of the right technique
+The basic elements of the right technique are below.

 First, be sure to wash your hands before flossing.
 Next, follow these steps:

 You can use this technique for any type of yarn: waxed, non-waxed, with sponge section or tape.
 It does not matter if you start with the upper or lower teeth, front or back.
 Just make sure you floss all your teeth, including the back of each tooth on the right and left of your oral cavity, up and down.
 And do not forget to floss under the gum line and along the tooth surfaces that frame any missing teeth, as food debris can be trapped in these areas as well.

 - Wrap and cut about 45 cm from the floss.
 It may sound like a lot, but you need enough for there to always be a clean section as you move from tooth to tooth.
 Wrap most of the thread around the middle finger or index finger of one hand and a small part of the other end of the thread on the middle finger or index finger of the other hand.
 If you wrap the thread around the middle finger, you will be able to use the pointer to move the thread

 - Placement: Stretch a section of about 2.5-5 cm between your fingers.
 Place the free part, with the help of the pointers, between the surfaces of two lower teeth, which are in contact.